wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'Rot has taken over',
     'A strange, flaming rot is sprouting from', 'Opaque dark water submerge',
-    'A wicked cult has taken over',
+    'A Wicked Cult has taken over',
     'Human faces are growing on',
     'There’s a new, twisted copy of',
     'Vats full of green liquid have appeared on',